kasra-hosseini/obspyDMT/README.md

 ## Directory structure

-obspyDMT organizes the data in a simple and efficient way.
-For each request, it creates a parent directory at *datapath* and arranges the retrieved data either in different event directories (*event-based request*) or in chronologically named directories (*continuous request*).
-It also creates a directory in which a catalog of all requested events/time spans are stored.
+For each request, obspyDMT creates the depicted directory tree inside the user-specified directory `datapath/`, and arranges the retrieved data either in different event directories (for event-based requests) or in chronologically named directories (for continuous requests).
+It also creates a directory in which a catalog of all requested events/time spans is stored.
 Raw waveforms, StationXML/response files and corrected waveforms are collected in sub-directories.
-While retrieving the data, obspyDMT creates metadata files such as station/event location files, and they are all stored in *info* directory of each event.
+While retrieving the data, obspyDMT creates metadata files such as station/event location files, stored in the `info/` directory of each event.

 <p align="center">
 <img src="figures/dmt_dir_structure.png" width="100%" align="middle">